Toyota RAV4 Tire Guide By Cole Mitchell April 11, 2026 9 min read

-Can You Mix Tire Brands on a Toyota RAV4?
-Expert Advice
+Mix Tire Brands on a Toyota RAV4?
+Expert Guide

 Share:

-You shouldn’t mix tire brands on a Toyota RAV4 unless the replacement exactly matches size, load/speed rating, tread depth (within 2–4/32″), and overall circumference (within ~1/4–1/2″) because mismatches can degrade traction, ABS/TCS response and, on AWD models, stress the transfer case and differentials.
-If you must fit one or two tires short‑term, match the axle and confirm circumferences.
-Follow manufacturer guidance and measure tread and circumference—keep going for practical checks, safe short‑term fixes and replacement options.
+You shouldn’t mix tire brands on a Toyota RAV4 unless the replacement exactly matches size, load and speed rating, tread depth (within 2–4/32″), and overall circumference (within about 1/4–1/2″) because mismatches can degrade traction, ABS and TCS response and, on AWD models, stress the transfer case and differentials.
+If you must fit one or two tires short-term, match them to the same axle and confirm circumferences.
+Follow manufacturer guidance, measure tread depth and circumference, and read on for practical checks, safe short-term fixes, and replacement options.

 Short Answer: Can You Mix Tire Brands on a Toyota RAV4?